While we must acknowledge emergence in design and system development, a little planning can avoid much waste.

 - Ensure that object/component interfaces clearly express their intent

-- Follow good old design principles [4, 5]
+- Follow good old design principles [see 4, and 5]

 Certain approaches to designing the system, such as Domain-Driven Design , usage of design patterns , and applying metaphor , simplify both the design and the communication between the teams.
 This “social” aspect of design simplicity is critical as it enables collective code ownership, which in turn fosters feature—rather than component—orientation .
 The dominant theme in evolving maintainable and extensible solutions is to consider the system as a set of collaborating entities.
 This prevents typical design flaws such as concentrating too much logic at the database layer, or creating a thick UI, or ending up with large and unmanageable classes.
 Simplicity requires design skill and knowledge.
 Communities of Practice help develop and spread these best practices.